walterhiggins/WMPJS/book-outline.md

     /js function ouch( event ) { event.entity.shooter.sendMessage('ouch!') }
     /js events.projectileHit( ouch );

 The *ouch()* function above uses the Java Bean property shorthand notation described previously to get the *entity* property for the *event*, then the *shooter* property for the *entity* then sends a message using the *sendMessage()* method of the *shooter*.
-The entire function body is just a single Javascript statement:
+The entire function body is just a single JavaScript statement:

     event.entity.shooter.sendMessage('ouch!')